fnproject/tutorials/node/intro/README.md

 {"message":"Hello World"}
 ```

-We can again pass JSON data to out function get the value of name passed to the
+We can again pass JSON data to our function get the value of name passed to the
 function back.

 ![user input](images/userinput.png)